Modes and Manner of Death: Forensic Thanatology

 Brain death and the Transplantation Act

 Traditional somatic death was diagnosed by the cessation of heart and breathing.
 From the 1960s onwards, with the rise of mechanical ventilation and organ transplantation, doctors faced patients whose hearts and lungs continued to work because a machine drove the airway, but whose brains had irreversibly failed.
-The concept of brain death, more strictly brainstem death in the UK and Indian tradition, addresses this gap.
+The concept of brain death more strictly brainstem death in the UK and Indian tradition, addresses this gap.

-In India the legal basis for brain death is the Transplantation of Human Organs Act 1994, renamed and amended in 2011 to the Transplantation of Human Organs and Tissues Act, with its 2014 Rules.
+In India the legal basis for brain death is the Transplantation of Human Organs Act 1994 renamed and amended in 2011 to the Transplantation of Human Organs and Tissues Act with its 2014 Rules.
 The Act recognises brainstem death as legal death for organ-retrieval purposes.
 The Act and Rules require certification by a board of four registered medical practitioners: the medical administrator in charge of the hospital, an authorised specialist, a neurologist or neurosurgeon (or in their absence another specified specialist), and the treating doctor.
 Two sets of tests must be performed at least six hours apart.
 The clinical brainstem tests at AIIMS Delhi, PGIMER Chandigarh and other organ-retrieval centres follow the standard sequence: deep coma with known irreversible cause, absent brainstem reflexes (pupillary, corneal, oculocephalic, oculovestibular caloric, gag and cough), and a positive apnoea test (no respiratory effort at a PaCO2 of about 60 mm Hg).
 Confounders must be excluded: hypothermia, severe metabolic derangement, sedative drug effect, neuromuscular blockade.

 The Aruna Ramchandra Shanbaug v.
-Union of India (2011) judgment of the Supreme Court is the standard case for the broader question of end-of-life decision making.
+Union of India (2011)judgment of the Supreme Court is the standard case for the broader question of end-of-life decision making.
 The court permitted passive euthanasia in carefully defined circumstances and laid down a procedural framework for withdrawal of life support in patients in a permanent vegetative state, refined later in Common Cause v.
-Union of India (2018) which recognised the right to die with dignity and the binding nature of advance directives.
-P. Rathinam v.
-Union of India (1994) struck down Section 309 IPC (attempted suicide) as unconstitutional under Article 21, a position partly reversed by Gian Kaur (1996) and overtaken in practice by Section 115 of the Mental Healthcare Act 2017.
-None of these is directly the brain-death case, but the NTA mixes them up with the Transplantation Act, so know which case did what.
+Union of India (2018)which recognised the right to die with dignity and the binding nature of advance directives.P.
+Rathinam v.
+Union of India (1994)struck down Section 309 IPC (attempted suicide) as unconstitutional under Article 21, a position partly reversed by Gian Kaur (1996) and overtaken in practice by Section 115 of the Mental Healthcare Act 2017.
+These cases concern end-of-life decision-making, not brain-death certification, and are frequently confused with the Transplantation Act framework.

 Indian legal frame: BNSS 2023 inquest and BNS 2023 homicide